 - As liquids travel through the pipes of the leach field, it seeps into the ground below where it is naturally filtered by the soil.

-How To Tell If Your Leach Field Is Failing
+How To Tell If You Need Leach Field Repair or Replacement

-A properly maintained leach field is invisible, silent and odor free.
-However, diagnosing leach line problems can be difficult as the symptoms are similar indicators of a full or backed up septic tank.
-Here are some key indicators that your leach field may be failing:
+A properly maintained leach field is invisible, silent, and odor-free.
+However, diagnosing leach line problems can be difficult as the symptoms are similar indicators of a full or backed-up septic tank.
+Here are some key indicators that your leach field may be failing and needs replacement:

 - Pipes that gurgle when being used.